 - Drupal 8 case studies — success stories show how Drupal is used across industries and the world, helping effectively introduce Drupal to more people.
 Learn how to write a case study

 - Drupal Association Supporter Programs and Organization Membership — our partners and members help us build and maintain Drupal.org.
 Learn about supporter programs and organization membership

 - Projects supported — the work to maintain a project sometimes happens outside of issues.
 Project maintainers can credit organizations which help provide time and sponsorship.
 Learn more about crediting project contributions

-How often will the algorithm change?
-Who governs these changes?As this is our first major change to the marketplace ranking system since the launch of issue credits, we may need to make some small adjustments in the first weeks following the launch.
-However, we know that too frequent changes to the incentive structure will be frustrating for the individuals and organizations who are contributing to the project.
-Therefore, after the initial tuning we intend to update the marketplace ranking system on a roughly 6 month cycle.
-While the primary responsibility to manage the contribution credit system is ours, we have committed to vetting these and future changes with members of the Drupal Association Board and Community Working Group.
+As this is our first major change to the marketplace ranking system since the launch of issue credits, we may need to make some small adjustments in the first weeks following the launch.
+However, we know that too frequent changes to the incentive structure will be frustrating for the individuals and organizations that are contributing to the project.
+Therefore, after the initial tuning, we intend to update the marketplace ranking system on a roughly 6-month cycle.